Road Trips in Croatia

 Brela, Baška Voda & Makarska

-The most beautiful stretch of the coastal road, with Biokovo above and clear sea below — stop and stay, do not just drive through.
+The most beautiful stretch of the coastal road, with Biokovo above and clear sea below.
+Stop and stay; do not just drive through.

 South Dalmatia